JohnOrthoefer/pws-exporter/README.md

 - [ ] Add dockerfile
 - [ ] Add makefile to clean up building
 - [ ] Add my Grafana dashboard
+- [ ] Reserve an actual prometheus port to run on